chharvey/counterpoint/docs/spec/data-types.md

 A **Tuple Type** is described by an ordered sequence of types.
 The objects that any given Tuple Type contains are objects whose items’ types match up with the types in the sequence in order.
-Tuples have a static size, are ordered, and are indexable by Integers, with indices starting at *0*.
+Tuples have a static size, are ordered, and are 0-origin indexable by Integers.

 #### Record Type
 A **Record Type** is described by an unordered sequence of name–type pairs.